GrupoCATO/kobo-docker-ripcord/README.md

 5. Double check the firewall on the Docker host is disabled.

-6. Any many other items associated with your given deployment.
+6. And many other items associated with your given deployment.

 ## Django debugging
 Developers can use [PyDev](http://www.pydev.org/)'s [remote, graphical Python debugger](http://www.pydev.org/manual_adv_remote_debugger.html) to debug Python/Django code.
 To enable for the `kpi` container:

 1. Specify the mapping(s) between target Python source/library paths on the debugging machine to the locations of those files/directories inside the container by customizing and uncommenting the `KPI_PATH_FROM_ECLIPSE_TO_PYTHON_PAIRS` variable in [`envfiles/kpi.txt`](./envfiles/kpi.txt).

 2. Share the source directory of the PyDev remote debugger plugin into the container by customizing (taking care to note the actual location of the version-numbered directory) and uncommenting the relevant `volumes` entry in your `docker-compose.yml`.

 3. To ensure PyDev shows you the same version of the code as is being run in the container, share your live version of any target Python source/library files/directories into the container by customizing and uncommenting the relevant `volumes` entry in your `docker-compose.yml`.

 4. Start the PyDev remote debugger server and ensure that no firewall or other settings will prevent the containers from connecting to your debugging machine at the reported port.

 5. Breakpoints can be inserted with e.g. `import pydevd; pydevd.settrace('${DEBUGGING_MACHINE_IP}')`.

 Remote debugging in the `kobocat` container can be accomplished in a similar manner.